Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 • What can you taste?
 Name and describe 1 thing you can taste in your mouth.

 Imagine grabbing a huge bag of chips, plopping down on the couch, and turning on the TV.
-After the show ends, you realize that you somehow ate the whole bag!
-When your busy watching a video or doing something else, you can accidentally eat too much.
-Your hand can keep feeding your mouth mindlessly.
+After the show ends, you realize you ate the whole bag!
+You can accidentally eat too much when you’re busy watching a video or doing something else.

-The opposite happens when you focus on your food: your brain and body can communicate better!
+The opposite happens when you practice mindfulness while eating.
+Your brain and body can communicate better!
 You can notice if the smell is rancid or see if there is fuzzy mold – signs that you should not take a bite.
 If the meal is fresh and delicious, you can notice that your stomach feels full – a sign that you should probably box up the leftovers.

-If you want to get in the habit of eating mindfully, ask yourself these questions at snack or meal time:
+Want to get in the habit of eating mindfully?
+Ask yourself these questions at snack or mealtime:

 • Sight: What is the color, shape, and texture outside and inside the food?